What is a Cash Flow Statement?

 Steps to prepare the cash flow statement

-Its procedure is the same as of fund flow statement, its left-hand side records various sources of cash inflows and right-hand side records the use or outflow of cash.
+Its procedure is the same as of fund flow statement, its left-hand side records various sources of cash inflows and the right-hand side records the use or outflow of cash.

 (a).
-The sources are: Opening cash, cash from operations, issue of share capital: Issue of debentures, issue of long term loans, sales of fixed assets and capital profits (Profit on sale of fixed assets).
+The sources are: Opening cash, cash from operations, issue of share capital: Issue of debentures, issue of long term loans, sales of fixed assets, and capital profits (Profit on sale of fixed assets).

 (b).
 Application of cash or cash outflows.
 Cash lost in operation or cash from operation (shows no loss).
 Redemption of preference share, the redemption of debentures, repayment of long term loans, purchase of fixed assets for cash, payment of liabilities: Tax or Dividend.